malloydata/malloy/docs/_src/examples/faa.md

 ## Carrier Dashboard
 Tell me everything about a carrier.
 How many destinations?, flights? hubs?
 What kind of planes to they use?
 How many flights over time?
 What are the major hubs?
-For each destionation, How many flights?
+For each destination, How many flights?
 Where can you?
 Have they been flying there long?
-Increasing or decresing year by year?
+Increasing or decreasing year by year?
 Any seasonality?

 ```malloy
 --! {"isRunnable": true, "source": "faa/flights.malloy", "runMode": "auto",  "isPaginationEnabled": false, "pageSize": 100, "size": "large"}